Version 0.4 April 2026

 Bounded Execution

-The execution request is what the agent submits when it wants to act.
+The execution is what the agent submits when it wants to act.
 It contains the specific values for a single action within the attested bounds.

-currency: { enum: ["EUR"] }
+currency: ["EUR"]

--> hashed into frame_hash, signed by domain owners
+-> hashed into bounds_hash, signed

 |